The Cook Strait ferry is a meandering 93

 journey.
 In addition to the unspoiled splendor of this remote

-landscape, two landmarks are visible from the ferry and they
+landscape, two landmarks are visible from the ferry, and they

 underscore the maritime riches of this area.
 The first are the

-hatched in fresh water and then transferred to the large sea
+are hatched in fresh water and then transferred to the large sea

 pens that line Queen Charlotte Sound.
 When fully grown, the fish